jekhokie/electronicsbox/raspi3--e-paper-display/README.md

 # raspi3--e-paper-display

-**NOTE**: THIS README DESCRIBES THE DESIRED END STATE, BUT THE AUTOMATION IS STILL IN PROGRESS.

 Display various information on an e-Paper display such as the one sold by Waveshare [here](https://www.waveshare.com/product/7.5inch-hd-e-paper-b.htm).
 The connectivity is pretty straightforward and utilizes a Raspberry Pi Zero WH and a HAT for the e-Paper controller.